DrMHY/homepage.github.io/_pages/about.md

 # 💬 Teaching
 ## Curriculum Instruction
-- Coordinator: (SHU-MSc) Academic Standards and Essay Writing, 2022-
+- Coordinator for: (SHU-MSc) Academic Standards and Essay Writing, 2022-
-- Coordinator: (SHU-MSc) Empirical Methods in Organization and Management Research, 2018-
+- Coordinator for: (SHU-MSc) Empirical Methods in Organization and Management Research, 2018-
-- Coordinator: (SHU-Undergraduate) Project Management, 2021-
+- Coordinator for: (SHU-Undergraduate) Project Management, 2021-
-- Coordinator: (SHU-Undergraduate) Qualitative Research in Management, 2020-
+- Coordinator for: (SHU-Undergraduate) Qualitative Research in Management, 2020-
-- Coordinator: (SHU-Undergraduate) Management Thinking: BA Introduction, 2020-
+- Coordinator for: (SHU-Undergraduate) Management Thinking (BA Introduction), 2020-
-- Coordinator: (UTS-MEM) Engineering Project Preparation, 2021-
+- Coordinator for: (UTS-MEM) Engineering Project Preparation, 2021-
-- Coordinator: (UTS-MEM) Judgement and Decision Making, 2021-
+- Coordinator for: (UTS-MEM) Judgement and Decision Making, 2021-
-- Instructor: (SHU-Undergraduate) New Retailing Management, 2021-2021
+- Instructor for: (SHU-Undergraduate) New Retailing Management, 2021-2021
-- Instructor: (SHU-Undergraduate) Principles of Management, 2019-2019
+- Instructor for: (SHU-Undergraduate) Principles of Management, 2019-2019
-- TA: (SHU-Undergraduate) Marketing Foundations, 2020-2020
+- TA for: (SHU-Undergraduate) Marketing Foundations, 2020-2020
-- TA: (SHU-Undergraduate) Management Thinking: BA Introduction, 2019-2019
+- TA for: (SHU-Undergraduate) Management Thinking (BA Introduction), 2019-2019
-- TA: (SJTU-Undergraduate) Project Management, 2013-2016
+- TA for: (SJTU-Undergraduate) Project Management, 2013-2016
-- TA: (SJTU-Undergraduate) Technological Innovation & Management, 2013-2016
+- TA for: (SJTU-Undergraduate) Technological Innovation & Management, 2013-2016

 ## Student Supervision
 - Zijiong Kong, Yao Lin (SHU-MSc, 2021-)